 |Canon 1D Mark III« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1D Mark III|

 |Canon 1Ds Mark III« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1Ds Mark III|

 |Canon 1D Mark II« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 1D Mark II|

 |Canon 1Ds Mark II« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1Ds Mark II|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II N and the 5D Mark II have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the 5D Mark II was followed by the Canon 5D Mark III.

-Review summary: Canon 1D Mark II N vs Canon 5D Mark II
+Review summary: Canon 1D Mark II N vs 5D Mark II

-So how do things add up?
-Is the Canon 1D Mark II N better than the Canon 5D Mark II or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+So what is the bottom line?
+Is there a clear favorite between the Canon 1D Mark II N and the Canon 5D Mark II?
+The listing below highlights the relative strengths of the two models.